fredsossa1/myBand/README.md

 ## 🎵 Ready for Your Worship Team

-This Band Availability System provides a modern, professional solution for coordinating your worship team's availability.
-The glass morphism UI creates a beautiful user experience while the Supabase backend ensures reliable data storage and real-time updates.
+This Band Availability System provides both traditional and modern solutions for coordinating your worship team's availability.
+Choose the vanilla JavaScript frontend for immediate production use, or the Next.js frontend for a cutting-edge experience with advanced features.

+Both frontends share the same robust Supabase backend, ensuring reliable data storage and real-time updates for your entire team.

 ## 📄 License